DS256/Configuring-Thonny-Remote-Interpreter/README.md

 In Python, select Tools-> Options-> Interpreters.
 Enter the information need to configure the connection:
 - From the pull down, select 'Remote Python 3 (SSH)'
 - Enter the host name either as a name or IP address
-- Select (SSH) authentication.
+- Select user password (SSH) authentication.
 In this example 'password' is used.
 You will be asked for the password on the next screen
 - Interpreter.
 Use the directory use discovered above in Verify Python.
 - Leave the 'shebang scripts' default checked.

 ![Screenshot from 2024-03-01 16-56-37](https://github.com/DS256/Configuring-Thonny-Remote-Interpreter/assets/32932990/e1bd2de3-e64d-4f05-91be-906495d611b0)

-You will next be prompted for the ZERO SSH password which can be saved for future accesses
+You will next be prompted for the ZERO user password which can be saved for future accesses

 ![Screenshot from 2024-03-01 16-58-32](https://github.com/DS256/Configuring-Thonny-Remote-Interpreter/assets/32932990/60aabeb7-c0b9-4da1-8974-0ec9a49f92fd)